Ouija (2014 film)

-Ouija is a 2014 American supernatural horror film directed by Stiles White in his directorial debut, produced by Jason Blum, Michael Bay, Andrew Form, Bradley Fuller, and Bennett Schneir and written by Juliet Snowden and White, who previously together wrote The Possession.
+Ouija is a 2014 American supernatural horror film.
+It was directed by Stiles White in his directorial debut.
+Jason Blum, Michael Bay, Andrew Form, Bradley Fuller, and Bennett Schneir produced it, and Juliet Snowden and White wrote it.
+They had previously together written The Possession.
 It stars Olivia Cooke, Daren Kagasoff, Douglas Smith, and Bianca A. Santos as teenagers who have unleashed spirits from a Ouija board.
+Universal Pictures released Ouija on October 24, 2014.

-Ouija was released on October 24, 2014, by Universal Pictures.
-The film was a commercial success, grossing $103.6 million worldwide over a $5–8 million budget, but was overwhelmingly panned by critics, with many criticizing its performances, inconsistent tone, characters and story.
-A prequel, Ouija: Origin of Evil, was released in 2016, and was far better critically received.
+Despite receiving an overwhelmingly negative critical response, it grossed $103.6 million worldwide on a $5–8 million budget.
+A prequel directed by Mike Flanagan, titled Ouija: Origin of Evil, was released in 2016 to much more positive reviews.

 Plot

-Debbie Galardi recalls playing Ouija with her best friend Laine Morris as children.
+Debbie recalls playing Ouija with her best friend Laine as children.
 In present day, she throws her Ouija board into the fire and implies to Laine that something strange happened with the board.
 After Laine leaves, the Ouija board reappears in Debbie's bedroom.
 Debbie becomes possessed and hangs herself inside her home.

-Laine attends Debbie's wake with her boyfriend Trevor, younger sister Sarah, friend Isabelle, and Debbie's boyfriend Pete.
+Laine attends Debbie's wake with her boyfriend Trevor, sister Sarah, friend Isabelle, and Debbie's boyfriend Pete.
 The five friends meet at Debbie's house and use her Ouija board to try communicating with her.
 Strange things happen, and a presence smashes Pete's hand and face into a mirror.
 The friends start finding the phrase "Hi friend" (a message communicated during the Ouija board session) written in different places, like Isabelle's car and Pete's desk.
-Thinking Deb is trying to communicate with them, they have another Ouija session and discover that they are actually in contact with a spirit calling itself "DZ".
+Thinking Deb is trying to communicate with them, they have another Ouija session and discover that they are actually in contact with a spirit calling itself "DZ."
 Laine sees the image of a little girl with her mouth sewn shut.
 The girl warns them to run because her mother is coming.
 Laine later learns that Deb found the Ouija board in her attic and played alone.